dw012800/jobs/README.md

 - Link to your GitHub repository
 - Link to your deployed application

-  - _NOTE:_ This will be the order you present in!
-Also, if you don't add your name, we will slot you in to one of the remaining open slots at the start of presentations.

 ## Where to go for help during project week
 1. Seek out help online